 Major Religious Denominations

-Hasidic Judaism, which was founded in the 18th Century, is a subset of Orthodox Judaism.
+Hasidic Judaism, which was founded in the 18th century, is a subset of Orthodox Judaism.
 Its followers generally wear distinctive clothing.

-As a religious movement, Conservative Judaism arose in the middle of the 19th Century in Europe and the U.S. As a middle path between Orthodox and Reform Judaism, its founders believed that the traditional forms and precepts of Judaism are binding, while allowing for gradual changes in response to various challenges that a modern society presents.
+As a religious movement, Conservative Judaism arose in the middle of the 19th century in Europe and the U.S. As a middle path between Orthodox and Reform Judaism, its founders believed that the traditional forms and precepts of Judaism are binding, while allowing for gradual changes in response to various challenges that a modern society presents.

 Commandments are seen as G-d given, but greater flexibility for interpretation is allowed.
 The community’s rabbi is the chief authority on such interpretations.
 About 26% of Canadian Jews identify as Conservative.

-As a religious movement, Reform Judaism was established in Europe in the early 19th Century, but it took root primarily in North America.
+As a religious movement, Reform Judaism was established in Europe in the early 19th century, but it took root primarily in North America.

 The guiding principles of the movement are to introduce innovation while preserving tradition, to embrace diversity while asserting commonality, to affirm beliefs without rejecting those who doubt, and to bring faith to sacred texts without sacrificing critical scholarship.
 In the context of community, individuals are empowered to interpret the demands of Jewish tradition.
 About 16% of Canadian Jews identify as Reform.